 Equipment: Each adjunct employee shall have access to departmental copying, transparency, and Scantron equipment.
-Equipment is available in the Office of Instruction mailroom, the Health Education office and the Instructional Commons.
+Equipment is available in the faculty mailroom (C1262), the Health Education office (B1222) and the Office of Instruction (B1301).

 Reporting problems with facilities: Any emergency facility problems should be reported to the Campus Operations Department Ext.
 9380.
-Other facility issues such as bulb replacements or broken chairs, can be reported to your Division Administrative Assistant to create a maintenance work order.
-IT equipment problems can be reported to IT on the myKish Helpdesk form http://helpdesk.kish.edu or by calling x9888.
+Other facility issues such as bulb replacements or broken chairs can be reported to your Division Administrative Specialist to create a maintenance work order.
+IT equipment problems can be reported to IT on the myKish Helpdesk form http://helpdesk.kish.edu or by calling ext.
+9888.